How To Stack Marketing Technology with Scott Brinker

 “A small business that is new to this should not read my blog, it will only distract them and freak them out”, Scott says with a smile.
 Not surprisingly, he suggests resorting to Hubspot instead.
 “It does so much out of the box and it provides such good educational materials.
 It’s just the way to go,” says Brinker.

-He says that while much of the digital marketing tech is cool, when you’re doing things like optimizing the web experience, B2B search engine marketing, email marketing best practices, and finding a B2B keyword topic cluster you can compete in, the real work is the actual content creation and lead qualification.
+He says that while much of the digital marketing tech is cool, when you’re doing things like optimizing the web experience with content marketing, B2B search engine marketing, email marketing best practices, and finding a B2B keyword topic cluster you can compete in, the real work is the actual content creation and lead qualification.

 Brinker says Hubspot minimizes the risk of winding up with a Frankenstack, but like anything else in the software world, successful deployments rely on how well you gather data across different functions, fine-tune the customer experience and how well you customize your workflows.